Voice controlled Knowledge base application with Azure Cognitive Services

 The Speech SDK (software development kit) exposes many of the Speech service capabilities, so you can develop speech-enabled applications.
 The Speech SDK is available in many programming languages and across platforms.
 The Speech SDK is ideal for both real-time and non-real-time scenarios, by using local devices, files, Azure Blob Storage, and input and output streams.
 Source

-Currently language support in Speech Service is pretty comprehensive.
+Currently, language support in Speech Service is pretty comprehensive.
 You can check what languages are supported from here.

 What is Azure Question Answering Service?